 Place the deformed steel tie bars of the specified length, size, spacing and material perpendicular to the longitudinal joint at a target depth of d = t/2.
 Place the deformed steel tie bars by mechanical equipment or secure the deformed steel tie bars rigidly by chairs or other supports to prevent displacement.
 Use 30 inches long No. 5 rebars and space 30 inches center to center.
 Tie bars which are to be bent and later straightened shall be grade 40.
-The Construction Engineer may require other sizes, grades, lengths, and spacing base on slab width, thickness and the type of underlying base.
+The Engineer may require other sizes, grades, lengths, and spacing base on slab width, thickness and the type of underlying base.
 Do not paint or coat the tie bars with asphalt or other material not enclosed in tubes or sleeves.

-- a.
-Longitudinal Construction Joints: When constructing adjacent paving lanes separately, the tie bars may be bent at right angles against the forms of the first lane constructed and straightened into final position before placing concrete in the adjacent lane or an acceptable two-piece tie bar connectors may be used.
-When inserting a two-piece tie bar connector mechanically during slip form paving, maintain the proper alignment and adequate bond with the plastic concrete. - b.
-Sawed Joint: Complete the sawing of longitudinal joints within 12 hours of paving and before concrete is placed in subsequent adjacent lanes and before equipment or vehicles are allowed on the pavement. - 2.
-Transverse Isolation Joints: The expansion joint filler shall be continuous from form to form.
-Shape the isolation joint to the subgrade and along the form.
+(a) Longitudinal Construction Joints.
+When constructing adjacent paving lanes separately, the tie bars may be bent with keyways at right angles against the forms of the first lane constructed and straightened into final position before placing concrete in the adjacent lane or an acceptable two-piece tie bar connectors may be used.
+When inserting a two-piece tie bar connector mechanically during slip form paving, maintain the proper alignment and adequate bond with the plastic concrete.

+(b) Sawed Joint.
+Complete the sawing of longitudinal joints within 12 hours of paving and before concrete is placed in subsequent adjacent lanes and before equipments or vehicles are allowed on the pavement.

+(2) Transverse Expansion Joints.
+The expansion joint filler shall be continuous from form to form.
+Shape the expansion joint to the subgrade and to the keyway, if any, along the form.
 Furnish the preformed joint filler in lengths equal to the pavement width or equal to the width of one lane.
 Do not use damaged or repaired joint filler.

-Hold the isolation joint filler in a vertical position to secure the preformed isolation joint filler at the proper grade and alignment during placing and finishing of the concrete.
+Hold the expansion joint filler in a vertical position to secure the preformed expansion joint filler at the proper grade and alignment during placing and finishing of the concrete.
 Finished joints shall not deviate more than 0.25 inch in the horizontal alignment from a straight line.
 When assembling joint fillers in sections, do not use the offsets between units.
-The Construction Engineer will not permit plugs of concrete anywhere within the isolation space.
+The Engineer will not permit plugs of concrete anywhere within the expansion space.

-- 3. Transverse Contraction Joints: Transverse contraction joints include planes of weakness created by forming or cutting grooves in the surface of the pavement and, when shown on the plans, shall include load transfer assemblies. - a.
-Formed Joints: The Contractor may use the formed joints made by depressing a tool or device into the plastic concrete, regardless whether the joints are to remain in or removed from the finished pavement, only with the written acceptance of the Construction Engineer. - b.
-Sawed Joints: Saw contraction joints by cutting grooves in the pavement with an acceptable power saw.
+(3) Transverse Contraction Joints.
+Transverse contraction joints include planes of weakness created by forming or cutting grooves in the surface of the pavement and, when shown on the plans, shall include load transfer assemblies.

+(a) Formed Joints.
+The Contractor may use the formed joints made by depressing a tool or device into the plastic concrete, regardless whether the joints are to remain in or removed from the finished pavement, only with the written acceptance of the Engineer.

+(b) Sawed Joints.
+Saw contraction joints by cutting grooves in the pavement with an acceptable power saw.

 The width shall be the minimum width possible with the type of saw being used not exceeding 1/4 inch.